 • I'm very much non-monogamous.

-• I say what I think and do what I say I will do.
+• I say what I think and do what I say.

 • My extreme confidence is sometimes mistaken for arrogance.

-• I’m prepared to try everything once.
-Except for heroin.
-And sex with a man.
+• I’m prepared to try everything once—except heroin and sex with a man.

-• In everything I do, I aim for perfection and occasionally settle for excellence.
+• In everything I do, I aim for perfection but occasionally settle for excellence.

-• I am as materialistic as I am spiritual, and as egocentric as I am compassionate.
+• I'm as materialistic as I am spiritual, and as egocentric as I am compassionate.

-• I'm the type of person who will always tell you when you have food in your teeth.
+• I'm the type of person who'll always tell you when you have food in your teeth.

-• People say that my kitchen looks like it’s never been used.
-That’s because it hasn’t.
+• People say my kitchen looks like it’s never been used—that’s because it hasn’t.

 • I used to take so much MDMA in my late teens that it eventually stopped working.
 Now, my only ‘drug’ is wine.